commercialhaskell/stack/README.md

   - [haskell-stack](https://aur.archlinux.org/packages/haskell-stack/) _latest stable version_
   - [haskell-stack-git](https://aur.archlinux.org/packages/haskell-stack-git/) _git version_

-### Usage

-1. Download stack following the instructions at **FIXME** and place it on your `PATH`
-2. Run `stack build` from within your project to generate a config file, install dependencies, and build your code

-Running `stack` will give you a list of commands, some of the most common are:

-* `stack test` will build and run your test suites
-* `stack bench` will build and run your benchmarks
-* `stack exec` will run a command with a modified environment
-    * For convenience, we also provide `stack ghc`, `stack runghc`, and `stack ghci`, which work just like `stack exec`

 ### Basic information

 * stack builds on top of the Cabal library, making it compatible with the existing Haskell package ecosystem and projects.
 * Every *project* contains a `stack.yaml` configuration file, which `stack build` will autogenerate for you
 * A project can have multiple *packages* if desired
 * stack uses [LTS Haskell](https://github.com/fpco/lts-haskell) and [Stackage Nightly](https://github.com/fpco/stackage-nightly) by default to provide for robust dependency resolution
-* The [Shake build system](http://shakebuild.com/) provides the core build execution infrastructure

 The stack.yaml file is pretty self-explanatory, here's a real-life example from [the WAI project](https://github.com/yesodweb/wai):